Skip links

 Luckily, in English, we have the translation of “know someone” vs “know of someone”.
 Well in this sense, Conocer always means to know the person.

 However, it can also be used to say you’re familiar with a place.
 The second example is a great expression to know when learning Spanish.
-Using Conocer with a place is a great way that Spanish natives to express the idea of familiarity with a city.
+Using Conocer with a place is a great way that Spanish natives express the idea of familiarity with a city.
 For example, if you were born and raised in NYC, you could say “yo conozco NYC”.

 Now we’re going to look at the verbs Saber and Conocer in more specific contexts, rather than from just a general conceptual understanding.